+We always ask the following five questions of services.
 Is the service safe?
-Requires Improvement 🔴 The service was mainly safe.
-Staff recruitment records were not always in place to show staff were recruited safely.
+Good • The service was safe.
+Staff recruitment records were in place to show staff were recruited safely.
 Disciplinary and other employment policies were in place.
 Medication was documented appropriately.
 Safeguarding policies and procedures were in place.
 Staff had received training about safeguarding vulnerable people.
 Is the service effective?
-Good • The service was mainly effective.
+Good • The service was effective.
 Staff had undertaken relevant and appropriate training.
 Staff were appropriately inducted and received on-going training.
-Staff were provided with supervision of their work performance, an annual appraisal procedure was not in place.
+Staff were provided with supervision and an annual appraisal of their work performance.
 Is the service caring?
-Good ● The service was caring.
+Good • The service was caring.
 People told us that their dignity and privacy were respected when staff supported them.
 People we spoke with praised the staff.
 They said staff were respectful, very caring and helpful.
 Is the service responsive?
-Requires Improvement 🔴 The service was not always responsive.
+Good • The service was responsive.
 People who used the service were involved in their plan of care and, where appropriate, their support needs were assessed with them and their relatives or representatives.

 Suitable processes were in place to deal with complaints.
-Care plan review documentation was not always updated Is the service well-led?
-Requires Improvement 🗕 The service was not always well-led as it lacked documentation to demonstrate how.
+Care plan review documentation was updated regularly.
+Is the service well-led?
+Good • The service was well-led.
 The registered manager was clearly visible and staff said communication was open and encouraged.
 The service had a manager who was registered with the Care Quality Commission.
-The quality of the service was not being monitored appropriately.
+The quality of the service was being monitored appropriately at the service.